naturalis/barcode-constrained-phylogeny/README.md

 ## How to run

-The pipeline is implemented using snakemake, which is available within the coda environment that results from the installation.
+The pipeline is being implemented using snakemake, which is available within the coda environment that results from the installation.
 Important before runnning the snakemake pipeline is to change in [src/config.yaml](src/config.yaml) the number of threads available on your computer.
 Which marker gene is used in the pipeline is also specified in the config.yaml (default COI-5P).
 Prior to execution, the BOLD data package to use (we used the [release of 30 December 2022](https://www.boldsystems.org/index.php/datapackage?id=BOLD_Public.30-Dec-2022)) must be downloaded manually and stored in the [data/](data/) directory.

 From the barcode-constrained-phylogny directory move into directory where the snakefile is located:
 ```bash